61% of legal professionals are actively looking for a new job, with almost half saying that career progression is their top priority in a new role.

 Now, as confidence among candidates rises, the number of legal professionals actively seeking new jobs is increasing significantly, leaving employers facing the risk of staff attrition.

-“A tendency towards caution among legal professionals when it comes to moving jobs left many averse to changing roles even as conditions improved after the recession," said Sam Walters, Associate Director for Legal recruitment at Robert Walters.
+“A tendency towards caution among legal professionals when it comes to moving jobs left many averse to changing roles even as conditions improved after the recession," said Daniel Harris, Associate Director for Legal recruitment at Robert Walters.

 "But confidence among candidates is rising to the point where a significant majority are actively searching for new opportunities.”